 NSC 496 • Neuroscience Research 1-4 Credits

 Students collect original data through independent laboratory/field research under the supervision of a neuroscience faculty member.
-Data are analyzed and conclusions drawn and reported.
+Data is analyzed and conclusions are drawn and reported.

 Prerequisites: NSC 130/NSC 130D and Consent of instructor.
 Offered: Fall, Spring.